emiliano-gandini-outeda/Equinox/README.md

 ---

-This vault is also published as a self-hosted Quartz site at [equinox.emiliano-gandini-outeda.uy](https://equinox.emiliano-gandini-outeda.uy).
+This vault is also published as a self-hosted Quartz site at [equinox.emiliano-gandini-outeda.uy](https://equinox.emiliano-go.com).

-This repo is not meant to be conttributed to, but corrections (as Issues or Pull Requests) are welcome.
+This repo is not meant to be contributed to, but corrections (as Issues or Pull Requests) are welcome.

 > Why GitHub?
 Why not Obisidian Sync?